-Cholesterol is a waxy, fat-like substance that is found in your body.
-Your liver naturally produces some cholesterol as it is used in a number of essential bodily processes, such as the digestion of food.
+Cholesterol is a fat-like substance that is found in your blood.
+Your liver naturally produces some cholesterol as it is used in a number of essential processes, such as the digestion of food.
 You also get additional cholesterol from the foods you eat.

-There are two types of cholesterol to remember:
+There are two main types of cholesterol to remember:

-- Low-density lipoprotein (LDL) carries most of the cholesterol that is delivered to cells.
-It is sometimes called the ‘bad’ cholesterol because if there is too much of it in your bloodstream, it can clog your arteries.
+- Low-density lipoprotein (LDL) is sometimes called the ‘bad’ or unhealthy cholesterol because if there is too much of it in your bloodstream, it can clog your arteries.
 Eating too many foods high in saturated fats can increase your LDL cholesterol.

 What should my cholesterol levels be?

-HDL cholesterol should be higher than 1.0mmol/L, as this will help to protect the heart and blood vessels.
+- HDL cholesterol higher than 1.0mmol/L, as this will help to protect the heart and blood vessels.

-What can I do at home to lower my cholesterol?
+What can I do to lower my cholesterol?

 If you need to lower your cholesterol your doctor may recommend medication.
 You can also improve your cholesterol by losing weight (if necessary), following a healthy eating plan and by being more active.